osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 Each sprint ends with a sprint review and sprint retrospective.
 In the sprint review, the team analyses the product backlog and modifies it if required and make sure that incremental progress is made for each sprint.
 In the sprint retrospective, the team discusses the results found and determine how to make the development process better.
 The team evaluates what went well and what could be improved for future iterations.

-## SECTION 5: System Analysis Assumptions and Evaluations on Methodology that is suitable for Project
+## SECTION 5: System Analysis Assumptions

 ## Assumptions:

+While creating the 'how might we' statements the assumptions gathered are:

+- Part of the team on this project consists of system designers/developers, business analysts, systems architect, system tester and system administrator
+- The technique which matches RM with customers requires improvement
+- Customers experience long waiting times

 - The technology for the system is available
 - Part of the team on this project consists of system designers/developers, business analysts, systems architect, system tester and system administrator